rikithreddy/rikithreddy.github.io/_posts/2019-01-21-Python-tips-1.md

 remove(temp)
 ```

-However we can achive the same in python in a single line.
-This is much more simpler and less tedious.
+The same thing can be achieved in python in a single line.

 ```python
 a,b = b,a
 ```

+This makes the code lot more readable and easy to understand but also beautiful and simple.

+## Example: GCD of two numbers
-Swapping numbers is a simpler task check the code for calculating GCD using euclidean algorithm.
-Really cool isn't it.
+Swapping numbers is a simple task.
+Consider code for Calculating GCD (using euclidean algorithm).

 ``` python
 def get_gcd(a,b)